I received my BSc in Engineering Physics at Colorado School of Mines in Golden (1975),

 Research: I study the physical world by combining mathematical analysis and observation

-apply concepts and principles (physical laws) to relate observations of physical phenomena, such as
+formulate and apply concepts and principles (physical laws) to relate observations of physical

-superconductivity, to fundamental properties of matter and radiation.
-The laws of physics
+phenomena, such as superconductivity, to fundamental properties of matter and radiation.
+The

 I started research in the nuclear theory group at Stony Brook investigating